zgbjgg/arygon_nfc/README.md

-arygon_nfc - Reader erlang application
+arygon_nfc - NFC reader erlang application
 ======

-Compile the application and build the shared object
+Compile the application

     $ make all

-Arygon_nfc have a dependence "gnuart", is necessarily start the dependence to use, start applications with the load files
+arygon_nfc have a dependence "gnuart", is necessary start it before. start applications with the correct path
      $ erl -pa ebin/ deps/gnuart/ebin

      1> application:start(gnuart).